praveenraam/DailyCodingNote/DSA - Java/Java/Function (Methods).md

 ![[Pasted image 20231205112408.png]]

+After this topic , Scoping are covered in Next FIle
 ## Variable Arguments (Var Args)

 This is used to pass n number of parameter to the function